HIGH SCHOOL DIPLOMA ONLINE PROGRAM—DETAILS

 Affordable Tuition Fees

-Full-time enrollment in the SVHS high school diploma program costs only $1000 per semester, and covers up to 8 courses.
+Full-time enrollment in the SVHS high school diploma program costs $1,500 per semester and covers up to 8 courses.
 You’ll find that this is a remarkably low price.
-We achieved this by building an entirely new type of school, and building it from the ground up with efficiency in mind.
+We achieved this by building an entirely new type of school and building it from the ground up with efficiency in mind.
 Our objective when forming SVHS was to offer a better education at a fraction of the usual cost.

 We provide credentialed, experienced academic advisers to help full-time students navigate through the program so they can meet all the requirements for graduation eligibility.